open-telemetry/opentelemetry.io/content/en/docs/concepts/distributions.md

 OpenTelemetry repository with some customizations.
 Customizations in a distribution may include:

-- Scripts to ease use or customize use for a specific back-end or vendor
+- Scripts to ease use or customize use for a specific backend or vendor
-- Changes to default settings required for a back-end, vendor, or end-user
+- Changes to default settings required for a backend, vendor, or end user
-- Additional packaging options that may be vendor or end-user specific
+- Additional packaging options that may be vendor or end user specific
 - Test, performance, and security coverage beyond what OpenTelemetry provides
 - Additional capabilities beyond what OpenTelemetry provides
 - Less capabilities from what OpenTelemetry provides